 Climate Change Was The Engine That Powered Hurricane Maria's Devastating Rains

-Hurricane Maria was the rainiest storm ever known to have hit Puerto Rico, and climate change is partly to blame, according to a new study.
+Hurricane Maria was the rainiest storm known to have hit Puerto Rico, and climate change is partly to blame, according to a new study.

 The worst rain fell in the mountainous central part of Puerto Rico, from the northwest to the southeast.
 That part of the island is rainy under normal conditions.
 In an average year, it gets more than 150 inches of rain.